Tson28/Zunef-web/README.md

 ## 🚀 Project Overview

 ZuneF is a comprehensive full-stack e-commerce platform designed specifically for selling and purchasing source code.
 Built with modern technologies, it provides a seamless experience for developers to buy, sell, and manage source code projects.
-This platform revolutionizes how developers discover and acquire quality source code, making it the go-to marketplace for software developers worldwide.
+This platform revolutionizes how developers discover and acquire quality source code.

 ## ✨ Features